Call for abstracts

 All abstracts will be available publicly on the conference website 2 weeks prior to the event.

-Therefore the information contained in the abstracts accepted for this event will be under embargo until two weeks prior to the event.
+The information contained in the abstracts accepted for this event will be under embargo until two weeks prior to the event.

-Finally, abstracts will be available under the abstract menu tab of this website.
+Abstracts will be available under the abstract menu tab of this website.

 Please refer to the scientific programme timetable for exact details.